-Program Description: Paid, free, and reduced price school lunches.
+Program Description: Paid, free, and reduced-price school lunches.

-- Legal Basis:Federal entitlement program (Child Nutrition and WIC Reauthorization Act of 2004, Public Law 108-265) authorized in Title 7 of the Education Article of the Annotated Code of Maryland. - Funding Source: Federal funds to schools for each lunch served to students if the lunch meets nutrition standards (U.S. Dietary Guidelines for Americans established by the U.S. Department of Agriculture and the American Academy of Sciences).
-State funds are used to supplement federal funds to meet a federal maintenance of effort requirement. - Fiscal 2006 Budget: Funding is based on number of paid, free, or reduced price meals served.
-The school lunch program fiscal 2006 budget includes \$89.7 million in federal funds.
-State general funds available for the combined school lunch and breakfast programs total \$6.26 million in fiscal 2006. - Eligibility: All children up to the age of 21 who are enrolled in K-12 public schools, private nonprofit schools, or residential child care institutions.
+Reauthorization Act of 2004, Public Law 108-265) authorized in Title 7 of the Education Article of the Annotated Code of Maryland.

+Funding Source: Federal funds to schools and residential child care institutions for each lunch served to students if the lunch meets nutrition standards (U.S. Dietary Guidelines for Americans established by the U.S. Department of Agriculture and the American Academy of Sciences).
+State funds are used to supplement federal funds to meet a federal maintenance of effort requirement.

+Fiscal 2007 Budget: Funding is based on number of paid, free, or reduced-price meals served.
+The school lunch program fiscal 2007 budget includes \$90.9 million in federal funds and \$3.5 million in State general funds.

+Eligibility: All children up to the age of 21 who are enrolled in K-12 public schools, private nonprofit schools, or residential child care institutions.
 A basic subsidy is provided for all meals served to students.
-Additionally, free or reduced price lunches are available to children from families meeting income eligibility guidelines: family income of less than 130 percent of poverty qualifies a child for a free lunch or snack while family income of between 130 and 185 percent of poverty qualifies a child for a reduced price lunch or snack.
-The following individuals are automatically eligible for free lunches: (1) homeless children or youth as defined under the McKinney-Vento Homeless Assistance Act; (2) youth served under the Runaway and Homeless Youth Act; and (3) a migratory child as defined under the Elementary and Secondary Education Act of 1965. - Participants: In fiscal 2006, the estimated number of meals to be served includes 35.3 million paid lunches, 7.5 million reduced price lunches, and 29.4 million free lunches. - Value of Benefit: Federal reimbursement rates are currently 22 cents for paid lunches, \$1.84 for reduced price lunches, and \$2.32 for free lunches.
-State funds reimburse an additional 11.5 cents (approximately) for each free and reduced price lunch served.
-The State reimbursement rate per meal is an estimated figure derived from the total amount of State funds available divided by the estimated number of meals that
+Additionally, free or reduced-price lunches are available to children from families meeting income eligibility guidelines: family income of less than 130 percent of poverty qualifies a child for a free lunch or snack while family income of between 130 and 185 percent of poverty qualifies a child for a reduced-price lunch or snack.
+The following individuals are automatically eligible for free lunches: (1) homeless children or youth as defined McKinney-Vento Homeless Assistance Act; (2) youth served under the Runaway and Homeless Youth Act; and (3) a migratory child as defined under the Elementary and Secondary Education Act of 1965.

+Participants: In fiscal 2007, the estimated number of meals to be served includes

+37.4 million paid lunches, 7.6 million reduced-price lunches, and